-Limerick has a temperate climate due to the influence of the Gulf Stream.
+Limerick has a temperate climate due to the Gulf Stream.
 Past participants have noted, however, that at times the weather can be very cold, rainy, and windy, and that it can change several times throughout the day.

 What to Pack